Indigenous education: Classroom structure

-According to Akhenoba Robinson(2019), The structure of Indigenous American classrooms that reflect the organization of Indigenous communities eliminates the distinction between the community and classroom and makes it easier for the students to relate to the material.
-Effective classrooms modeled off of the social structure of Indigenous communities are typically focused on group or cooperative learning that provide an inclusive environment.
-Between traditional Aboriginal education and the western system of education.
+According to a 2019 publication by Akhenoba Robinson, the structure of Indigenous American classrooms that reflect the organization of Indigenous communities eliminates the distinction between the community and classroom and makes it easier for students to assimilate the material.
+Effective classrooms modeled off of the social structure of Indigenous communities are typically focused on group or cooperative learning that provides an inclusive environment.
 A key factor for successful Indigenous education practices is the student-teacher relationship.
-Classrooms are socially constructed in a way that the teacher shares the control of the classroom with the students.
-Rather than taking an authoritative role, the teacher is viewed as a co-learner to the students, and they maintain a balance between personal warmth and demand for academic achievement.community in Mexico, teachers have been observed to let their students move freely about the classroom while working in order to consult with other students, as well as using their instructors for occasional guidance.
+Classrooms are structured so that teachers share control with students.
+Instead of an authoritative role, teachers act as co-learners, balancing personal warmth with academic expectations.
+In Mexico, teachers allow students to move freely around the classroom to consult peers and seek occasional guidance from instructors.

 Teachers in Indigenous classrooms in a community in Alaska rely on group work, encourage the students to watch each other as a way to learn, and avoid singling out students for praise, criticism, or recitation.
-Praise, by Western standards, is minimal in Indigenous classrooms, and when it is given it is for effort, not for providing a correct answer to a question.
+Praise by Western standards is minimal in Indigenous classrooms, and when it is given, it is for effort, not for providing a correct answer to a question.
 Classroom discourse in Indigenous classrooms is an example of how the teacher shares control with the students.
 Observations in the Yup'ik and Mazahua communities show that Indigenous teachers are less likely to solicit an answer from an individual student, but rather encourage all of the students to participate in classroom discourse.
-In the Yup'ik classroom direct questions are posed to the group as whole, and the control of talk is not the sole responsibility of the teacher.
-Classrooms in Indigenous communities that incorporate Indigenous ways of learning utilize open-ended questioning, inductive/analytical reasoning, and student participation and verbalization, in group settings.
+In the Yup'ik classroom, direct questions are posed to the group as whole, and the flow of the discussion is not the sole responsibility of the teacher.
+Classrooms in Indigenous communities that incorporate Indigenous ways of learning utilize open-ended questioning, inductive/analytical reasoning, and student participation and verbalization in group settings.

 Escuela Unitaria (one-room one-teacher)

-Robinson A.(2019)he opined that, Escuela Unitaria is a one-room one-teacher style of schooling that is used in some rural communities, which utilizes ways of learning common in some Indigenous or Indigenous-heritage communities in the Americas.
+In 2019, A. Robinson wrote that Escuela Unitaria is a one-room, one-teacher style of schooling that is used in some rural communities, which utilizes ways of learning common in some Indigenous or Indigenous-heritage communities in the Americas.
 The school serves up to six grades in a single classroom setting with smaller groups (divided by grade level) in the classroom.
 Community involvement is strongly implemented in the management of the school.
 Learning activities are not just inside the classroom but also outside in the agricultural environment.
 Children are self-instructed and the content involves the students' rural community and family participation.
 The school is structured to meet cultural needs and match available resources.
 This classroom setting allows for a collaborative learning environment that includes the teacher, the students, and the community.
 Integration of cultural knowledge within the curriculum allows students to participate actively and to have a say in the responsibilities for classroom activities.